vikash-bhardwaj/ai-code-companion-documentation/README.md

 - `AI Code Companion: Model Name`: Default: `gpt-3.5-turbo`: Allows you to change Model name used for your AI provider.
 - `AI Code Companion: Temperature`: Default: `0.5`: Allows you to change the value for Temperature.
 - `AI Code Companion: Top_P`: Default: `0.6`: Allows you to change the value for Top_P.
+- `AI Code Companion: Enable Logs`: Default: `false`: Allowes you to enable/disable logs for debugging

 ## License